 The Centre for Applied Spatial Epidemiology (CASE) supports health professionals to make data-informed decisions.
 CASE provides unique geographic analysis of health data and new opportunities for health professionals to understand and learn from local variations in disease.
-That means that Governments and NGOs can prioritise health care interventions where they are needed the most.
+That means that Governments and NGOs can prioritise health care interventions where they are needed most.

 Small data for big decisions

 KIT Royal Tropical Institute established CASE to improve health interventions by aligning epidemiological approaches with evidence-based best practices.
 We work together with governments, institutes and NGOs in low-to-middle-income countries, while encouraging health managers to use available data and spatial analysis techniques to improve decision making and more effectively deliver health care to all.